phcompeau/biological_modeling_course/_pages/coronavirus/accuracy.md

 NEED A QUESTION ABOUT N BEING TOO LOW.
 SQUARE vs. SQUARE and SQUARE Vs CIRCLE

-## Applying the Kabsch algorithm for protein structure comparison
+## Applying the Kabsch algorithm to protein structure comparison

-* Discussion of vectorizing protein structures based on their chain of alpha carbons.
+The Kabsch algorithm offers a compelling way to determine the similarity of two protein structures.
+We can convert a protein containing *n* amino acids into a vector of length *n* by selecting a single representative point from each amino acid.
+To do so, scientists typically choose the "alpha carbon", the amino acid's centrally located carbon atom that lies on the peptide's backbone; note that the position of this atom will already be present in the `.pdb` file for a given structure.

-* Even with this specification, our algorithm can have pitfalls -- transition to Chris's figures
+* Even with this specification, our algorithm can have pitfalls -- transition to Chris's figures (see below).

-* Then show RMSD for our given .pdb files.

-* Finally, the conclusion should say something about the huge benefits of this approach for proteins where we don'th ave funds for study and for giving a quick early answer.
-Point to part 2, which we continue next, and where we get into the comparisons of the two viruses.

 * RMSD has its own flaws where a single misplaced loop or an off-angle bond can have profound effects on the score, as shown in the figure below.
 This is why other methods of structure comparisons are used in conjunction to RMSD for a more thorough comparison analysis.
 Nonetheless, a score under 2.0 angstroms is typically acceptable when comparing large molecules such as proteins.